-After initialization, founder populations adapt to their respective specified phenotypic optima (Fig. 1B).
-Adaptation proceeds via the reassortment of ancestral standing variation (if n > 0) and via new mutation (all simulations) simultaneously.
-Individuals gain new mutations with identical probability and properties as in the ancestral population.
-There are two key features of the phenotypic optima.
-The first is the Euclidean distance of the optimal phenotype from the origin, d.
-More distant optima require a greater amount of phenotypic change and exert initially stronger selection.
+After initialization, founder populations adapted to their respective specified phenotypic optima (Fig. 1B).
+Adaptation proceeded via the reassortment of ancestral standing variation (if n > 0) and via new mutation (all simulations) simultaneously.
+There are two key features of the new phenotypic optima.
+The first is the expected initial distance to the optima, calculated as the Euclidean distance between the optima and the origin, d.
+More distant optima require a greater amount of phenotypic change and initially exert stronger selection.
 The second key feature is the angle of divergence, ϴ, which captures the difference in direction from the origin to the optima of both populations (see Fig. 1B).
-We consider angle because it is the common concept used to describe the continuum of (non)parallel evolution and is explicitly invoked in most metrics that quantify parallelism (see Bolnick et al. [2018]).
-Optima separated by a small angle exert parallel natural selection, whereas optima separated by large angles exert divergent selection (though note that these are ends of a continuum).
+Angle is a common concept used to describe the continuum of (non)parallel evolution and is explicitly invoked in most metrics that quantify parallelism (see Bolnick et al. [2018]).
+Optima separated by a small angle experience relatively parallel natural selection, whereas optima separated by large angles experience relatively divergent selection (though note that these are ends of a continuum).

-We end simulations after 2000 generations, at which time all populations have reached the phenotypic optimum (Fig. S2A) and mutation-selection balance (Fig. S2B).
+We ended simulations after 2000 generations, at which time all populations had reached their phenotypic optima (Fig. S2A) and mutation-selection balance (Fig. S2B).
 An unavoidable and important effect of standing variation is that it quickens adaptation because populations do not have to ‘wait’ for beneficial mutations to arise (Barrett and Schluter 2008).
 In our model and others like it (e.g., Barton [2001] & Chevin et al. [2014]), reproductive isolation evolves rapidly during the initial stages of adaptation and then decelerates as populations approach their optima.
 Accordingly, any reduction in hybrid fitness that evolves does so more rapidly when evolution occurs from standing variation.
 We allow sufficient time in our simulations for all populations to reach the optimum even when adaptation is from only new mutation.
 Therefore, our conclusions refer to equilibrium conditions rather than transient states and are unaffected by standing variation’s influence on the speed of adaptation.

-Formation of hybrids and quantification of segregation variance & fitness After the adaptation phase of simulations has ended, derived populations ‘meet’ in secondary contact and produce hybrids.
-We randomly pair haploid individuals from different populations to form diploids that produce hybrids through meiosis with free recombination among loci.
-Each parent contributes to the production of up to two hybrids.
-If an allele is shared by both parents—which is possible only if it originates from the ancestral standing variation because the same new mutation cannot occur in allopatric populations—then the allele will be present in all hybrids created by that pair.
-Alleles present in only one parent—all alleles arising from new mutation during adaptation in allopatry and alternative alleles fixed from the standing variation—are inherited by a hybrid with probability 0.5.
+Formation of hybrids and quantification of segregation variance & fitness After the adaptation phase of simulations had ended, derived populations ‘met’ in secondary contact and produced hybrids.
+We randomly chose a haploid individual from each the two allopatric populations to form a diploid (F1) that produced a recombinant haploid hybrid through meiosis with free recombination among loci.
+If an allele was shared by both parents—which is possible only if it originates from the ancestral standing variation because mutations are unique and thus cannot arise de novo in both allopatric populations—then the allele was present in the hybrid.
+Alleles present in only one parent—all alleles arising from new mutation during adaptation in allopatry and alternative alleles fixed from the standing variation—were inherited by the hybrid offspring with probability 0.5.
+This was repeated 100 times to create 100 hybrids for each pair of parental populations.

-We calculate two quantities of interest in the hybrids: segregation variance and fitness.
-Segregation variance is the phenotypic variation of hybrids (Wright 1968; Slatkin and Lande 1994) and is calculated as the mean of the variances of both traits.
+We calculated two quantities of interest in the hybrids: segregation variance and fitness.
+Segregation variance is the phenotypic variation of hybrids (Wright 1968; Slatkin and Lande 1994) and is calculated here as the mean phenotypic variance across all m traits.
 Higher segregation variance results when parents are differentiated by a greater number of alternative alleles (holding effect size constant) or alleles of individually-larger effect (holding number of alleles constant) (Slatkin and Lande 1994; Chevin et al. 2014).
-Segregation variance therefore captures the phenotypic consequences of hybridization and is more biologically meaningful than simply quantifying the number of different mutations that distinguish populations or their average effect size.
+Segregation variance captures the phenotypic consequences of hybridization and is therefore more biologically meaningful than simply quantifying the number of different mutations that distinguish populations or their average effect size.
 Phenotypic variance in parental populations before hybridization is near zero and is not affected by the quantity of standing variation nor the initial distance to the optimum (Fig. S2C).